 Pianist Nic Gerpe, a Los Angeles native, has been hailed as “magnetic” (Dan Johnson, L.A.
 Downtown News) and “prodigious… heroic” (Kevin McMahon, silverlakeblvd.com).
 L.A.
 Times music critic Mark Swed described his playing as “wonderfully illuminating… his tone is crystalline.
 His technique is dazzlingly fluid.”
-A dedicated proponent of new music, Nic has worked with composers such as Steve Reich, Gernot Wolfgang, Anne LeBaron, Krzesimir Debski, Michael Gordon and Don Crockett, and has given numerous world premieres in the Los Angeles area and abroad.
-Nic has performed throughout Southern California and at festivals including the Beverly Hills International Music Festival, Banff International Keyboard Festival, the Summer Institute for Contemporary Performance Practice at the New England Conservatory, and the Tahoe Chamber Music Festival.
-Nic has performed in such venues as Walt Disney Concert Hall, Zipper Hall, the Wallis Annenberg Center for the Performing Arts, and the Roy and Edna Disney Cal Arts Theater.
+A dedicated proponent of new music, Nic has worked with composers such as Steve Reich, Gernot Wolfgang, Anne LeBaron, Michael Gordon and Donald Crockett, and has given numerous world and regional premieres in the Los Angeles area and abroad.
+Nic has performed throughout Southern California and at festivals including the Beverly Hills International Music Festival, Banff International Keyboard Festival, and the Tahoe Chamber Music Festival.
+Nic has performed in such venues as Walt Disney Concert Hall, Zipper Hall, and the Wallis Annenberg Center for the Performing Arts.
 Nic’s performances have also been nationally broadcast on 91.5 KUSC and classicalkusc.org.

+As a concerto soloist, Nic has collaborated with the USC Thornton Symphony Orchestra and the Pasadena Master Chorale, performing modern concerti by Thomas Demenga, Reena Esmail and Dale Trumbore.
 Nic has performed with Los Angeles-based new music groups WildUP and The Industry L.A., and premiered new works for Magnetic Resonator Piano with People Inside Electronics.
-He has performed with such world-renowned artists as Andrew Bain, Michele Zukovsky, Jack van Geem and Judith Farmer.
-Nic’s playing is also featured on composer Gernot Wolfgang’s most recent chamber music album “Passing Through”, released in 2016 on the Albany Label.
-Additionally, Nic has given guest artist recitals and masterclasses at California State University Los Angeles, Cal State University Sacramento, Pasadena City College, and Los Angeles Valley College.
+Additionally, he has collaborated with such world-renowned artists as Andrew Bain, Michele Zukovsky, Jack van Geem and Judith Farmer.

 Nic has been on the Piano Faculty of the Pasadena Conservatory of Music since 2006.